Tensorflow tutorial

 import time

-from modal import Image, SharedVolume, Stub, wsgi_app
+from modal import App, Image, NetworkFileSystem, wsgi_app

-dockerhub_image = Image.from_dockerhub(
+dockerhub_image = Image.from_registry(

 ).pip_install("protobuf==3.20.*")

-"example-tensorflow-tutorial",
+"example-tensorflow-tutorial", image=dockerhub_image

-Logging data for Tensorboard
+Logging data to TensorBoard

-We want to run the web server for Tensorboard at the same time as we are training the Tensorflow model.
+We want to run the web server for TensorBoard at the same time as we are training the TensorFlow model.
 The easiest way to do this is to set up a shared filesystem between the training and the web server.

 logdir = "/tensorboard"